Tower: Data Structures in Quantum Superposition: Related Work

 \section{Related Work}

-\paragraph{Quantum Programming with Data Structures} The three requirements for quantum data structures were introduced by~\citet{ambainis2003} and elaborated by~\citet{bernstein2013}, who introduced radix trees~\citep{morrison} as a quantum implementation of sets, and~\citet{aaronson2019}.
-These authors also define quantum data structure operations such as creating a superposition of all sets.
+\paragraph{Quantum Programming with Data Structures} The three requirements for data structures in superposition were introduced by~\citet{ambainis2003} and elaborated by \citet{bernstein2013} and~\citet{aaronson2019}, who propose using radix trees~\citep{morrison} to implement sets.
+These authors also define quantum operations such as creating a superposition of all sets.

+Other examples of data structures in superposition have been proposed by~\citet{Jeffery_2013,shi2021,chen2021,Booth_2021}.
+They may be distinguished from data structures \emph{not} in superposition that are accessed by quantum algorithms for tasks such as simulation~\citep{chakraborty18} and machine learning~\citep{kerenidis17}.

-\citet{Pechoux_2020} develop a quantum programming language with inductive data structures and recursion.
-Unlike \LangName{}, its data structures are classical in structure, meaning that one may create a list of qubits but not create a superposition of lists of different length or perform operations over superpositions of lists, as is possible in \LangName{} and necessary to implement a set data structure in superposition.
-Another distinction is that its programs may invoke measurement and are not necessarily reversible, whereas \LangName{} programs denote unitary circuits.
+\citet{Pechoux_2020} develop a quantum programming language with inductive data types and recursion.
+However, in this language it is not possible to construct a superposition over differently linked structures.
+For example, it is not possible to construct a superposition over linked lists with different lengths, nor over trees with different shapes.
+Such a restriction is not present in \LangName{}.

+In fact, this restriction prevents the implementation of a set that satisfies history independence.
+To illustrate, suppose we implement sets concretely as sorted, duplicate-free linked lists, as in~\Cref{sec:examples}.
+Then, if \lstinline{x} denotes a set whose state is a superposition of $[1,2]$ and $[1,3]$, invoking $\texttt{insert}(\texttt{x}, 2)$ should yield a superposition of $[1,2]$ and $[1,2,3]$.
+However, this superposition is over two lists with different lengths, which is not permitted by~\citet{Pechoux_2020}.

 \paragraph{Reversible Programming}

 Janus~\citep{Lutz86,tokoyama2007} introduced reversible programming and conditions that are checked after an \texttt{if}-block completes.
 Consequent developments include \citet{thomsen2015,bowman2011,haulund2017}.
 Other applications include bidirectional lenses~\citep{bohannon2008} and reversible hardware~\citep{Vieri1995}.